Skip to main content

 const result = await stopRecording();

-// Access the uncompressed WAV file
+// Primary WAV file (if enabled)

-console.log('Uncompressed file:', result.fileUri);
+console.log('Primary file:', result.fileUri);

-console.log('Uncompressed size:', result.size, 'bytes');
+console.log('Primary size:', result.size, 'bytes');

 if (result.compression) {